 In civilian life Tony has been a professor of Spanish at Columbia College in Fort Worth, and currently serves as Director of Training & Recruiting for Eliot Management Group, LLC.
 Tony has a passion for education in the Dallas/Fort Worth area and across Texas, doing his part to provide opportunities for people of all means to succeed in the workforce.
-Tony is the proud father to his children Kayley (22) and Nathan (18), and happily married to Bethany Tyler-Tinderholt.
+Tony is the proud father to his two daughters and son and happily married to Bethany Tyler-Tinderholt.

 Outside of his professional life, Tony and his wife Bethany, a former Dallas Cowboys Cheerleader, give back to their community, volunteering with Spirit of Hope, providing Christmas to over 180 children from the Boys and Girls Club in Arlington, TX and Catholic Charities in Fort Worth, and also with the Juvenile Diabetes Research Foundation and St. Jude Medical Center.
 Tony and his family attend St. Vincent De Paul Catholic Church in Southwest Arlington.